14 Top-Rated Attractions & Things to Do in Oakland

 4. Children's Fairyland

-Adjacent to Lake Merritt's Lakeside Park, Children's Fairyland has been entertaining young children since 1950.
-This whimsical storybook-themed amusement park is known to have inspired Walt Disney, home to a variety of diversions that bring classic fairy tales to life.
+Adjacent to Lake Merritt's Lakeside Park, Children's Fairyland has been entertaining young children since 1950 with a variety of attractions on the theme of classic fairy tales.
+This whimsical amusement park is known to have inspired Walt Disney.

 Fairyland is famous for its Storybook Puppet Theater, the oldest continuously operating puppet theater in the United States.
 The theater brings puppet dramas to life with charming costumes, colorful sets, and music.
 The puppets also expose kids to a variety of cultures, utilizing not only classic European hand puppets and marionettes but also Japanese bunraku and Balinese shadow puppets.

 Address: 699 Bellevue Avenue, Oakland, California